Dealing with Delayed Dreams

 What Are You Waiting For?

 I was surprised to find that there are similarities between Saul and David.
-For example, both were described as handsome men (1 Samuel 9:2; 1 Samuel 16:12), both looked after their father's animals (1 Samuel 9:3; 1 Samuel 16:11), both were chosen by God to be King of Israel and both were anointed by the prophet Samuel (1 Samuel 10:1; 1 Samuel 16:12-13).
+For example, both were described as handsome men (1 Samuel 9:2; 1 Samuel 16:12), both looked after their father's animals (1 Samuel 9:3; 1 Samuel 16:11), both were chosen by God to be kings of Israel and both were anointed by the prophet Samuel (1 Samuel 10:1; 1 Samuel 16:12-13).

 Blessing in Action - Dealing with Delayed Dreams

-I would encourage you to read or listen to and reflect on Joseph's journey found in Genesis 37-50.
-You will be blessed by the encouragement and inspiration within it as you read his example of moving from dream to destiny.
+I encourage you to read (or listen to) and reflect on Joseph's journey in Genesis 37-50.
+This Biblical example of moving from dream to destiny will bless, encourage, and inspire.
+Make notes as you do the following:

 Blessings!